PostgREST/postgrest-docs/tutorials/tut1.rst

   export WAYWARD_TOKEN="<paste new token>"

-PostgREST allows us to specify a stored procedure to run during attempted authentication.
+PostgREST allows us to specify a user-defined function to run during attempted authentication.
 The function can do whatever it likes, including raising an exception to terminate the request.

 First make a new schema and add the function: